FilmBiopsy/filmbiopsy.github.io/_posts/2018-10-15-kayamkulam-kochunni.md

 Babu Antony was real surprise of this movie.
 He showed glimpse of his action sequences very well.

 Sunny Wayne did his part well.

+### Direction
+Roshan Andrews has been a good director who used to make socially relevant and quality movies.
+He proved that its tough for him to do historical based movies.
+He tried his best but didn't met expectations.
+Hariharan sir and Santhosh Shivan were proven Film makers on History genre.
+So When we compare Roshan was not able to keep that standards which Hariharan and Santhosh Shivan kept while making such
+Big Budget history based movies.

 ### Finalcut